The Bengal cat was officially named in 1974 by Bill Engler. however, there are some who are unsure of the true origins of this breed’s name.

 The short answer is that it depends.

-Note: Major Medical coverage for three year-old Bengal cat.
+Sample prices only: standard coverage for three year-old Bengal cat